 1. Divide your meals into several portions to boost your metabolism

-The key to keeping a high metabolism is to choose foods that are rich in vitamins, minerals, and fiber – and are also low in calories.
-These help you feel full and curb hunger pangs that could cause you to binge on processed sugar and flour products that provide very little nutritional value.
+If you starve yourself during the day and don’t provide your body with enough calories, it reacts by lowering your body temperature and saving energy.
+Therefore, the key to keeping a high metabolism is to choose foods that are rich in vitamins, minerals, and fiber – and are also low in calories.
+These help you feel full and curb hunger pangs.
+These cause a greater sense of satiety and help to stop you from binging on processed sugar, flour products, and harmful fats that provide very little nutritional value.

 See also: Lower your blood sugar with these foods